 - 8 cloves garlic

-- 5 small red chillis (change to suit your preferred heat level)
+- 5 chillis change to suit your preferred heat level

-- 1 - 2 pinches terasi shrimp paste
+- 1 - 2 pinches shrimp paste known as terasi

 - 1 tsp black peppercorns